talonhub/community/README.md

 talon\user\knausj_talon\lang

-Otherwise, it won't work and you'll see many errors in the console.
-All user-defined actions in this repository are prefixed user.knausj_talon by Talon.
-The "knausj_talon" subfolder was chosen to avoid collisions with other talon configurations you may wish to clone from github.
+All user-defined actions in this repository are prefixed "user." by talon

 ...
 ## Windows